greg-js/arch-wiki-md-repo/wiki/_content/english/Wireless network configuration.md

 #### rtl8723ae/rtl8723be

-The new `rtl8723ae` module is included in the mainline Linux kernel since version 3.6, the `rtl8723be` module since 3.15.
+The `rtl8723ae` and `rtl8723be` modules are included in the mainline Linux kernel.

 Some users may encounter errors with powersave on this card.
 This is shown with occasional disconnects that are not recognized by high level network managers ([netctl](/index.php/Netctl "Netctl"), [NetworkManager](/index.php/NetworkManager "NetworkManager")).
 This error can be confirmed by running `dmesg -w` or `journalctl -f` and looking for output related to powersave and the `rtl8723ae`/`rtl8723be` module.
 If you are having this issue, use the `fwlps=0` kernel option, which should prevent the WiFi card from automatically sleeping and halting connection.